Reed (company): Founder succession

 In 2000 Alec Reed stepped down from the position of chairman to become non-executive chairman, before relinquishing all executive responsibilities in 2004 and assuming the title of founder-at-large.
 James Reed became chairman in 2004.
 The company is now run by a triumvirate of directors, consisting of Reed and two non-family directors making decisions on a majority-voting basis.

 Charities

 The Reed Foundation is a charitable foundation set up by Reed.
 The Foundation owns an 18% share in the Reed Group.
 Donations include a one million Rand grant to the Nelson Mandela Foundation to support education in South Africa, and two million pounds to the West London Academy in Ealing, later renamed the Alec Reed Academy.

+The Big Give

 The Big Give is a Reed Foundation initiative to introduce donors to charitable projects in their field of interest.
 It is reportedly one of the UK's largest philanthropic initiatives.
 Launched in 2007, the Big Give's website holds details of over 7,500 charities.
-It reports raising £233m to date, distributed to approximately 2800 different charities.
+It reports raising £364m to date, distributed to approximately 2800 different charities.
 As of April 2022, it has raised over £5.5m for COVID-19 relief initiatives and £3.67m for the Disasters Emergency Committee's Ukraine Humanitarian Appeal.